 Pizzeria da Baffetto– serves a limited variety of thin crust pizzas.
 It has a very Italian atmosphere with communal tables and wine served in jugs.
 There is usually people lining up outside but ‘all good things are worth the wait.

-Our last night in Rome was spent on the Spanish Steps.
+Last part of our visit to Rome was spent on the Spanish Steps.
 We were there around midnight, which was very romantic and relaxing because there weren’t any large crowds.
-Sharing bottle of wine and some cherries to snack on, we sat on the top steps and reminisced about the magical days we had spent in Italy.
+A great place to share a bottle of wine.
 A perfect ending to a perfect trip.